 The Optical Tube of Starblast 4.5 EQ

-The StarBlast II EQ uses the same optical tube as Orion’s regular StarBlast but it is supplied on Orion’s EQ-1 equatorial mount instead of a tabletop Dobsonian mount and comes with much better eyepieces.
+The Orion StarBlast II 4.5 EQ uses the same optical tube as Orion’s regular StarBlast 4.5 Astro but it is supplied on Orion’s EQ-1 equatorial mount instead of a tabletop Dobsonian mount and comes with much better eyepieces.

-The StarBlast is a 114mm (4.5”) f/4 Newtonian reflector.
-At f/4, there is some coma at the edge of the field of view with low-magnification eyepieces like the included 25mm Plossl, but even if you notice it shouldn’t hamper the image quality too much.
+At an f/4 focal ratio, I’ve observed some coma at the edge of the field of view with low-magnification eyepieces, such as the included 25mm Plossl.
+But even if I notice it, it doesn’t hamper the image quality too much.
 The scope also requires precise collimation (which it thankfully has easy-to-use, spring-loaded adjustments for, unlike some other 114mm equatorial scopes on the market).

-The StarBlast II EQ comes with two eyepieces: A 25mm Sirius Plossl (18x) and a 10mm Sirius Plossl (45x).
-You may want to purchase an additional 6mm “goldline” eyepiece (75x) as well as a 2x Barlow to get the most out of your StarBlast, but the included Sirius Plossls are of very high quality and a cut above the Kellners or cheap plastic Plossls provided with most scopes at this price range – the Sirius Plossls have higher transmission for brighter images, as well as slightly sharper and wider fields of view compared to a lower-cost kit eyepiece.
+The Orion StarBlast II EQ comes with two eyepieces: a 25mm Sirius Plossl (18x) and a 10mm Sirius Plossl (45x).
+You may want to purchase an additional 6mm “goldline” eyepiece (75x) as well as a Barlow or even shorter focal length eyepiece to get the most out of your StarBlast.

 The Orion EQ-1 Equatorial Mount Quality

 The EQ-1 is more or less a simplified version of the larger German equatorial mounts used for large telescopes and/or astrophotography.
-It lacks a polar scope, and the setting circles on it are so small that they’re almost entirely useless, but for visual astronomy it works just fine – don’t expect it to work well for astrophotography, however.
+It lacks a polar scope, and the setting circles on it are so small that they’re almost entirely useless.
+But for visual astronomy, setting circles works just fine—don’t expect it to work well for astrophotography, however.

 What can you see?